 dgEmployee.DataSource = GetEmployees() dgEmployee.DataBind()Where

-containing the employee records.
+GetEmployees() will return a DataTable containing the employee records.
 Normal output will be like (depending upon the data)

 1st Pass: Creating the Initial Draft